Break Up Banks

 A small crowd from Occupy Economics demonstrated in the heart of the financial district of Canary Wharf, to protest against mega-banks.

-They called on the government to make them smaller to prevent taxpayers from having to bail out any more big failures.
+They called on the government to make them smaller.
+And to prevent taxpayers from having to bail out any more big failures.
 The argument is not a new one.
-Ever since the economic downfall the banking industry, who were mainly to blame, have had to close or adjust their banking practices.
+Ever since the economic downfall the banking industry, who were mainly to blame, have had to close.
+Or, adjust their banking practices.
 Groups regularly form to hold protest meetings in the locality of money men.

 Recently, new Archbishop of Canterbury, Justin Welby, also urged for a review on the banking system.
 Human rights activist Peter Tatchell joined the protesters in their campaign to raise public awareness to the benefits of having smaller banks.
 While it was a small turnout the message was loud and clear.
 They called on the government to take more action against the bigger conglomerates forcing them to reduce in size and offer a better financial deal for the public and customers.